If anything, there will be more.

 “Over the next few years, we will see dramatic improvement of mesothelioma care.
 There are better chemotherapy agents.
 Radiation therapy is getting more precise.
 Personalized care at the genetic level will happen,” he said during the center’s weekly Roswellness Radio program.

 But he also emphasized that mesothelioma isn’t going away anytime soon.

 “Ultimately I expect that the incidence will decrease because of the caution we’re exercising now with asbestos.
 But because of the latency period [the decades-long gap between first exposure and diagnosis], for that effect to show it’s going to take several more decades,” Yendamuri said.

 Each year, 2,000 to 3,000 cases of mesothelioma are diagnosed in the U.S.

-Yendamuri is one of many oncologists who believe there is a clear and direct genetic link for those who develop mesothelioma.
+Yendamuri is one of many mesothelioma oncologists who believe there is a clear and direct genetic link for those who develop the cancer.

 Yendamuri encourages patients and primary care physicians to take a more active role in looking for mesothelioma, which often is not diagnosed until it has reached a stage where the prognosis is grim.

 “It is very commonly overlooked.
 And many physicians don’t ever see it, so it’s not high up there on things to look for,” he said.
 “If there is an older person who has been exposed to asbestos for a prolonged period of time and now develops shortness of breath and fluid in the chest, that’s the kind of patient who could have mesothelioma.”